surajk03/phase-1-kartikjain2001/Minesweeper/Stage - 1.md

 * As the coordinates mentioned by the user now have mines , change their square's value from 1 to 2.
 * Print the updated minefield.

+**The code for the first part is given in [here](https://github.com/cleanhand/phase-1-kartikjain2001/blob/main/Minesweeper/Stage%20-%201.c).**

 # Second part 📊